-When it comes to pure, natural beauty, it’s hard to beat the Rocky Mountains — and there’s nowhere you can experience the Rockies quite like Banff and Jasper National Parks.
+When it comes to pure, natural beauty, it’s hard to beat the Rocky Mountains — and there’s nowhere you can experience the Rockies quite like camping in Banff and Jasper National Parks.
 These two parks account for over 6,500 square miles of wild country, and you could easily spend a lifetime exploring the both of them without ever becoming immune to their grandeur.
 We’ve found the 5 best places to camp in Banff and Jasper National Parks.

 That’s not to say that all there is to do here is stare out the window, however.
 The parks offer world-class skiing, views of exotic (and sometimes dangerous) wildlife, and dozens of hiking trails.
-When you’re done exploring nature, you can head into Banff or Jasper for shopping, fine dining, and other entertainment.
+When you’re done exploring nature, you can head camping in Banff or Jasper for shopping, fine dining, and other entertainment.

 If you’re heading to the area to camp, though, you won’t need any of those creature comforts.
 There are quite a few campsites to choose from in each park — including our personal favorite, Tunnel Mountain Village — and they can accommodate everything from glampers to the most hardened primitives.
 Regardless of the level of luxury they provide, though, they all have one thing in common: they’ll reward you with some of the most spectacular views you’ve ever encountered.